 The Hershey Company joined the Roundtable on Sustainable Palm Oil (RSPO) in 2011 and sourced 100 percent of its palm oil as RSPO-certified by the end of 2013, more than a year ahead of our original pledge.

 We are currently working in partnership with The Forest Trust (TFT) toward tracing our palm and palm kernel oil supplies to the mill level.
 This has helped us better understand if the palm oil we source is linked to areas where there are sustainability concerns, such as deforestation.
-We have already begun the next phase — tracing our supplies back to the plantation level, which we anticipate we can complete in 2016.
+For more information, please visit our Palm Oil section.